MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Unlicensed/index_1.md

 ## Microsoft Copilot Immersion Experience

-In this interactive experience, you'll envision and develop a new government service, program, or initiative that addresses a specific public need or gap, whether focused on real-world challenges or imagined possibilities.
+In this immersion experience, you'll envision and develop a new government service, program, or initiative that addresses a specific public need or gap, whether focused on real-world challenges or imagined possibilities.

 - You'll have about 15 minutes to complete the objective.
 - In a new Microsoft Edge browser tab, enter (<a href="https://word.new" target="_blank">word.new</a>), then save a new document titled 'Copilot Research' to your OneDrive account.